felixlopz/hubrise-test-task/content/apps/ikentoo-lightspeed/en/food-ordering-platforms.md

 | Payments      | Deliveroo payment ref code            | `DVPM`            |
 | Payments      | Cash payment ref code                 | (leave empty)     |

-If you prefer to let Lightspeed support configure these ref codes for you, ask them to set up the **Deliveroo** channel.

 ## Eat.ch

 To receive Eat.ch orders in Lightspeed, you first need to connect Just Eat Takeaway Bridge, an app included in your HubRise subscription.